pgeu/pgeu-system/docs/confreg/configuring.md

 will otherwise be reasonably sized to fit the screen of the visitors.

 Don't post tweet before/after
-: A timestamp (00:00 - 24:00) indicating during which period tweets
+: A timestamp (00:00 - 24:00) indicating during which period automated
-can be posted.
-If a tweet is queued outside this window, it will be posted once the window is entered.
+tweets can be posted.
+If an automated tweet is queued outside this window, it will be posted once the window is entered.
+Manual tweets can be queued for any time.

 Field t-shirt
 : Should the field asking for t-shirt size be displayed on